 There are potential missed opportunities for gTLDs comprised of three letters, including common nouns in English and other languages, as well as popular or technical abbreviations.
 Examples include .and, .are, .arm, .bel, .ben, .bra, .brb, .can, .che, .cod, .cog, .cub, .dom, .esp, .fin, .fro, .geo, .gin, .gum, .guy, .hum, .idn, .iot, .irk, .jam, .kir, .lie, .lux, .mac, .nic, .nor, .pan, .per, .pry, .qat, .sau, .sur, .ton, .tun, and .vat.

+There is no opportunity for an applicant supported by the relevant country to move forward with an application.

+Regarding the point “A large number of, if not almost all, countries/nations have political, cultural and societal or even legal reasons for the need to be in charge of the use of the alpha-3 codes,” some Work Track members question the validity of this claim, particularly as it regards TLDs, and invite Work Track members to provide supporting evidence.

-There is no opportunity for an applicant supported by the relevant country to move forward with an application.Work Track 5 discussed the issue of whether alpha-3 codes listed on the ISO 3166 Part 1 standard should be delegated exclusively to governments, ccTLD managers, and public interest entities.
+Work Track 5 discussed the issue of whether alpha-3 codes listed on the ISO 3166 Part 1 standard should be delegated exclusively to governments, ccTLD managers, and public interest entities.
 Some believe that:

 Governments, ccTLD managers, and public interest entities have a strong association with these strings and should have the opportunity to use them.

+The principle of subsidiarity/sovereignty should be applied to a potential use of these alpha-3 codes.

 Some believe that: